jawahar273/algo/README.md

 # Algo

-Implementation of selective algorithm in Python and Rust
+Implementation of algorithms in Python and Rust